kopfing/doku/nextcloud_install_centos8.md

 crontab -e
 ```

-Add the following line at the end of the file to run the Cron job daily.
+Add the following line at the end of the file to run the cron job daily.
 If the certificate is going to expire in 30 days, certbot will try to renew the certificate.
 It’s necessary to reload the Nginx service to pick up new certificate and key file.

 ```
 @daily certbot renew --quiet && systemctl reload nginx